regmtait/regmtait.co.uk/1-about.md

 For the web, I’m keen to work closely with my clients at every stage of the design process, getting the concepts just right before fine-tuning the design.
 I like to move from ‘flat’ visuals to a working prototype as early as possible, to get a real feel of how users will interact with a design.

-I’ll help with setting up website hosting and domain registration, and all that geeky IT stuff.
+I can help with setting up website hosting and domain registration, and all that geeky IT stuff.

 ## Who I work with